 It’s especially good if you’re in a rush (pre-theatre stop, perhaps?), the service was so speedy and really pleasant.

 I was so undecided on the menu, I’d happily go back to try some of the options I considered but didnt choose.

 The drinks definitely stole the show however, I’ll absolutely be back to make my way through that list!

-Have you tried their new menu?
+Have you tried The Alchemist Newcastle and their new menu?
 What did you go for?